arsham/SelectBetween/README.md

 # InBetween

-A sublime text plugin to select an area surrounded by a character at position
+A sublime text plugin in between of good and evil!

 ## Motivation